List of Red Dead Redemption 2 characters: Uncle

 Uncle (John O'Creagh and James McBride) is one of the oldest members of the Van der Linde gang.
 He is a drunkard who claims to have had several wives and traveled significantly.
 He also claims to have been a talented gunslinger in his younger age, and contends that he suffers from terminal lumbago.
 During the events of the game, Uncle joins Arthur, Karen, Mary-Beth, and Tilly to Valentine, where he shows Arthur the local shop and shares with him a bottle of whiskey.
 Uncle later hears about a supposedly unguarded stagecoach of Leviticus Cornwall, which he robs alongside Arthur, Bill, and Charles; however, after dozens of Cornwall's men fight back, the four hide in a barn and are forced to fight to escape.
-He also later tells Arthur of a cattle rustling opportunity and discovers Molly O'Shea at a bar in Saint Denis.
+He also later tells Arthur of a cattle rustling opportunity and discovers Molly at a bar in Saint Denis.
 When the gang begins to fall apart, Uncle decides to leave.

-Eight years later, in 1907, Uncle reunites with John Marston in Blackwater as the latter is buying a property.
-Uncle tracks down Charles Smith, and the two help John build his ranch.
+Eight years later, in 1907, Uncle reunites with John in Blackwater as the latter is buying a property.
+Uncle tracks down Charles, and the two help John build his ranch.
 After the house is built, Uncle is captured by the Skinner brothers and tortured, but soon rescued by John and Charles.
 He recovers and continues to work on the ranch.
-Four years later, during the events of Red Dead Redemption in 1911, Uncle poorly looks after John's farm in his absence; when soldiers and agents later attack the ranch, Uncle joins John in defending it but is shot and killed.
+Four years later, during the events of Red Dead Redemption in 1911, Uncle poorly looks after John's farm in his absence; when soldiers and agents led by Edgar Ross later attack the ranch, Uncle joins John in defending it but is shot and killed.

 O'Creagh was cast in the role of Uncle, replacing Spider Madison from Red Dead Redemption.
 O'Creagh died during production and was replaced by McBride; O'Creagh's singing lines still appear in the game.
+O'Creagh's Run, a lake located in the Ambarino region of the map, is named after him.